Mike Vernon (ice hockey): Detroit Red Wings

 Detroit anticipated the veteran Vernon would help develop their young goaltender Chris Osgood.
 As Detroit's top goaltender in 1994–95, Vernon posted a 19–6–4 record and helped the Red Wings win the Presidents' Trophy.
-The Red Wings reached the 1995 Stanley Cup Final – their first appearance in the championship series since 1966 – but were swept in four games by the New Jersey Devils.
+The Red Wings reached the 1995 Stanley Cup Finals – their first appearance in the championship series since 1966 – but were swept in four games by the New Jersey Devils.
 Vernon and the Red Wings struggled to agree on a new contract following the season.
 Their dispute went to arbitration after Vernon and his agent accepted an offer of a two-year, US$5.45 million contract that the team claimed to have withdrawn.
 The arbitrator sided with the Red Wings, making Vernon an unrestricted free agent.
 The two sides ultimately agreed on a two-year contract, of which the financial terms were not released.

 While Osgood began to establish his position as the Red Wings' starter in 1995–96, Vernon won 21 games against only 7 regulation losses as the Red Wings set an NHL record with 62 victories in the regular season.
-Vernon and Osgood shared the William M. Jennings Trophy as the goaltending duo on the team with the fewest goals against.
-Vernon was the backup goaltender to Osgood during the 1996–97 season, but became the 13th player in NHL history to win 300 games.
+They shared the William M. Jennings Trophy as the goaltending duo on the team with the fewest goals against.
+Both goalies shared goaltending duties during the 1996–97 season, and he became the 13th player in NHL history to win 300 games.
 He reached the milestone on March 26, 1997, against the Colorado Avalanche in a game in which he also fought Colorado goaltender Patrick Roy.

 Head coach Scotty Bowman turned to the veteran Vernon as the team's starter in the 1997 playoffs after Osgood struggled late in the regular season.
 He recorded a 16–4 record with a 1.76 GAA in the post-season, and was named the Conn Smythe Trophy winner as the most valuable player of the playoffs as Detroit won its first Stanley Cup championship in 42 years.
 Placed in a position where the Red Wings had to trade a goaltender due to the waiver draft, Detroit chose to trade Vernon to the San Jose Sharks in exchange for two draft picks on August 18, 1997.